bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     from tornado import gen

-    # this must only be modified from a Bokeh session allback
+    # this must only be modified from a Bokeh session callback
     source = ColumnDataSource(data=dict(x=[0], y=[0]))

     # This is important!
 Save curdoc() to make sure all threads
-    # see then same document.
+    # see the same document.
     doc = curdoc()

     @gen.coroutine